15 Top Hikes in Santo Antao, Cape Verde

 In case you want to enjoy the gorgeous surroundings of Xoxo for a longer time, I recommend a stay in the lovely country house Casa Xoxo.

-From the center of Xoxo, it’s still about 1 hour to get back to Ribeira Grande.
-Which I did by hitch-hiking.
-My feet were just hurting me too much.
+From the center of Xoxo, it’s still about one hour to get back to Ribeira Grande, which I did by hitchhiking.
+My feet were hurting me too much.

 6. Ribeira Grande – Sinagoga